 5. Do you have any experience with budget management?

-A specific question like this is aimed at understanding your skills.
+A specific question like this aims to understand your skills.
 If you do not have any experience, it is best to be honest about it and share any budgeting experience you have from your personal life.
 Also, mention how good you are at picking up new skills.

 If you do have professional budget management experience, it will be an added advantage to your candidature.
 Elaborate with specific project examples and outcomes.